 SSL certificates have become an essential security element of any website.
 Long gone are the days when only e-commerce stores and financial institutions were using them.
 Today, even a basic website requires a digital certificate so it can work properly and do well in a competitive niche.

-Although the HTTPS encryption is in full flow and fast approaching the 90% mark, many encrypted websites remain vulnerable to cyber-threats because of substandard SSL implementation.
+Although the HTTPS encryption is in full flow, many encrypted websites remain vulnerable to cyber-threats because of substandard SSL implementation.

 This article will reveal the best SSL management practices when installing a digital certificate on a website.
 With so many crucial aspects to cover, we’ll keep it concise but detailed.
 For most websites, doing the basics will suffice.
 Some more complex systems may require further optimizations.
 If this is your case, refer to this comprehensive documentation.

 Best SSL management practices in 2020 – an overview